Outdoor Kitchen Barbeque Grill Safety

 If it's a relatively large wall, then you have an opportunity to do a cool design with tile.
 That's probably what I'd lean toward.

-I wish I could give you more definite ideas, but there isn't really a "wrong" thing to do, so I say do something that you'll be happy looking at and maintaining for the next 5-10 or more years.
+Get creative with the design and let your personality show.
+Style-wise there isn't really a "wrong" thing to do, so I say install a material and design that you'll be happy looking at and maintaining for the next 5-10 or more years.

 Best Gas Grill Insulation for Outdoor Kitchen